ROBERT MUELLER’S JUSTICE LEAGUE

 Rush Atkinson, Criminal Fraud

 Atkinson is a prosecutor in the Criminal Division Securities & Financial Fraud Unit.
+He took down a mother and son team that orchestrated a $16 million medicare fraud scheme.

 Aaron Zebley, former Chief of Staff to FBI Director Mueller